Poka-yoke: Usage and examples

 The microwave oven provides another example of a forcing function.
 In all modern microwave ovens, it is impossible to start the microwave while the door is still open.
 Likewise, the microwave will shut off automatically if the door is opened by the user.
-By forcing the user to close the microwave door while it is in use, it becomes impossible for the user to err by leaving the door open.
+By forcing the user to close the microwave door while it is in use, it becomes impossible for the user to error by leaving the door open.
 Forcing functions are very effective in safety critical situations such as this, but can cause confusion in more complex systems that do not inform the user of the error that has been made.

-These forcing functions are being used in the service industry as well.
-Call centers concerned with credit card fraud and friendly fraud are using agent-assisted automation to prevent the agent from seeing or hearing the credit card information so that it cannot be stolen.
-The customer punches the information into their phone keypad, the tones are masked to the agent and are not visible in the customer relationship management software.

 History

 The term poka-yoke was applied by Shigeo Shingo in the 1960s to industrial processes designed to prevent human errors.
 Shingo redesigned a process in which factory workers, while assembling a small switch, would often forget to insert the required spring under one of the switch buttons.
 In the redesigned process, the worker would perform the task in two steps, first preparing the two required springs and placing them in a placeholder, then inserting the springs from the placeholder into the switch.
 When a spring remained in the placeholder, the workers knew that they had forgotten to insert it and could correct the mistake effortlessly.

 Shingo distinguished between the concepts of inevitable human mistakes and defects in the production.
 Defects occur when the mistakes are allowed to reach the customer.
 The aim of poka-yoke is to design the process so that mistakes can be detected and corrected immediately, eliminating defects at the source.